Polish-UNDP Partnership: Innovative Solutions for the SDGs

 Where we work

-After the 2020 pilot phase, which focused on the Republic of Belarus and Ukraine, the initiative in 2021 has grown in scope and now extends its activities focus to Georgia, Republic of Moldova, and Ukraine.
-So far, over $1,103,000 USD has been contributed to the Polish-UNDP Partnership and invested in the priority countries.
+After the 2020 pilot phase, which focused on the Republic of Belarus and Ukraine the initiative has grown in scope.
+In 2021-2023 Georgia, Republic of Moldova, and Ukraine were among supported countries.
+The 6th Call for Proposals launched in 2023 will operate in Georgia, Republic of Moldova and North Macedonia.
+So far, over $2,500,000 USD has been contributed to the Polish-UNDP Partnership and invested in the priority countries.

 Polish Challenge Fund